dmx-systems/dmx-zukunftswerk/README.md

         * The UI language chosen by the user is remembered
     * Canvas: item rotation is restricted to steps of 5 degrees, so resetting to 0 is easy
     * Chat panel: scroll comment's OK/Cancel button into view when clicking Edit
+    * Impressum/privacy policy: clicking the ZW logo returns to home page
     * Updated texts for the password-reset workflow
-    * Impressum/privacy policy: clicking the ZW logo returns to home page
 * Fixes:
     * Zoom-to-fit button works as expected
     * Editing of notes/headings when created w/o translation
-    * Item selection works for participants
+    * Item selection works for participants (selected item appears on-top)
     * Chat panel:
         * Break long words in discussion panel
         * Comments are properly rendered when logged in using uppercase in username